 - Resume for any applicant with gaps in enrollment.

-Transfer applicants with fewer than the equivalent to 30 university credits are required to submit:
+Transfer applicants with fewer than the equivalent of 24 university credits are required to submit a secondary school transcript.

 Evaluation of International Education for Transfer Credit